If you use the kubectl Crossplane plugin to install a Provider or

 kubectl get crossplane

-If you installed a Provider package, pay attention to the Provider
+If you installed a Provider package, pay attention to the Provider and

-resource.
-Especially the INSTALLED
+ProviderRevision resource.
+Especially the INSTALLED and HEALTHY column.

-.
+They all need to be TRUE.
 Otherwise, there must be some errors that occurred

 during the installation.